khoobacca/khoobacca/README.md

 I'm an aerospace materials engineering student at UBC interested in all sorts of things!
 When I'm not going to the gym, I like to keep up to date with world events and refine some analytic strategies for investing!

+# 2023/08/16
+Final in 2 days. going to come back to my project after.

 # 2023/08/14
 Back to researching models of epidemiology... not too much.
 Maybe if i have time ill chill and start relearning python and data analytics.

 # 2023/08/13 - Finals + Guten Tag!
 I have my final in 4 days so I'll be spending a majority of my time on that, plus getting ready for a 2 week vacation to germany.
 My 2 focuses in germany will be my startup and the prediction software.
 I need to find a better name for my project. anyways, ill do a bit more research tonight and get up and grind tomorrow.